GeyserMC/GeyserExtensionList/README.md

 If you wish to add your Extension to this list, create a PR!

 ### Currently working
-- **EmoteCraft** (used for the emotecraft mod): https://github.com/KosmX/geyser-emote-extension <br>
-  Geyser-side companion for the emotecraft mod.
 - **EmoteMenu**: https://github.com/Carbuino/EmoteMenu <br>
   Creates a quick menu for easy access for Geyser features and command execution, even with Xbox Achievements turned on.
 - **GeyserConnect**: https://github.com/GeyserMC/GeyserConnect <br>